 If you can’t decide on the topic but are interested in a number of subjects (including debunked popular myths), you can try Stuff You Should Know.

 This podcast ponders intriguing topics such as the existence (or non-existence) or Robin Hood, whether the five-second-rule for food really matters, and what inventions managed to kill their inventors.

-Ease your workload
+Ease your workload ⚙️

-You most likely have a lot of work to do when you finally get out of traffic and reach your workplace – so why not ease the workload by performing some work doing commutes?
+You most likely have a lot of work to do when you finally get out of traffic and reach your workplace – so why not ease the workload by performing some work during commutes?

 This practice is especially useful (and not at all recommended if you’re driving by yourself) for people who use public transportation to commute.